confluentinc/cp-docker-images/java/README.md

 | Yes  |SyncConnected, SaslAuthenticated  |

 **kafka-ready**
-This command sends a metadata query to the broker and verifies that expected no. of brokers are present.
+This command sends a metadata query to the broker and verifies that expected number of brokers are present.

 ##How to package / run ?